 Hippolyta was the queen of the Amazons.
 She was a fierce, horse-riding warrior.
 And Hercules had to take her belt.

 At first, she was so impressed with Hercules that she was willing to give this precious belt without resistance.
 But the goddess Hera did not like this.
-She disguised herself as one of the Amazonians and spread the rumors that Hercules’s real mission is to abduct Hippolyta.
+She disguised herself as one of the Amazonians and spread the rumours that Hercules’s true mission is to abduct Hippolyta.
 A battle ensued, in which Hippolyta lost her life.

-Now, the constellations of Andromeda (the women) and Pegasus (the flying horse) depict perfectly the Amazonian queen.
-Moreover, Andromeda is another character of Greek mythology who was abducted, and later saved by Perseus.
+Now, the constellations of Andromeda (the woman) and Pegasus (the flying horse) depict the Amazonian queen perfectly.
+Moreover, Andromeda is another character of Greek mythology who was abducted and later saved by Perseus.
 I have other articles here that prove that even the abduction of Sita in Ramayana, and the Helen of Troy in the Iliad, relate to the same clusters of stars.

-Therefore, I firmly believe that the below the relief of Hercules fighting Hippolyta depicts the same constellations.
+Therefore, I believe that this relief of Hercules fighting Hippolyta depicts the same constellations.
 And this image altogether takes the place of an Aries, another small and insignificant constellation on the night sky.

 Hercules and the Erymanthian Boar

 The “thick snow” probably relates to the Milky Way.
-However, the rest of the story sounds quite confusing, in relation to the known constellations.
-I believe that this was one of the episodes that gave the most headaches to the researches on this subject.
+However, the rest of the story sounds quite confusing when compared to the neighbouring constellations.
+This was one of the episodes that gave the most headaches to the researchers on this subject.
 And I believe that the answer is surprisingly simple.